OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 or more lines containing quoted strings that in turn contain one or more output parameter names.
 Separate output parameter names by any combination of commas, semicolons, spaces, and/or tabs.
-If you prefix a parameter name with a minus sign, “-”, underscore, “_”, or the characters “m” or “M”, HydroDyn will multiply the value for that channel by –1 before writing the data.
+If you prefix a parameter name with a minus sign, "-", underscore, "_", or the characters "m" or "M", HydroDyn will multiply the value for that channel by –1 before writing the data.
 The parameters are not necessarily written in the order they are listed in the input file.
 HydroDyn allows you to use multiple lines so that you can break your list into meaningful groups and so the lines can be shorter.
 You may enter comments after the closing quote on any of the lines.
-Entering a line with the string “END” at the beginning of the line or at the beginning of a quoted string found at the beginning of the line will cause HydroDyn to quit scanning for more lines of channel names.
+Entering a line with the string "END" at the beginning of the line or at the beginning of a quoted string found at the beginning of the line will cause HydroDyn to quit scanning for more lines of channel names.
 Member- and joint-related quantities are generated for the requested